marielle-lopez/_nology/css/flexbox/README.md

 }
 ```
 ### `flex-wrap`
 By default, it is `nowrap`.
 If the parent container is not large enough to accommodate the accumulated sizes of the flex items, you can set `flex-wrap` to `wrap` to prevent flex items from shrinking their size when the parent container is too small.
 The flex items will wrap to the next line if needed.
 Super helpful for smaller devices.
+This property ensures the dimensions of the flex items are respected, in a sense.
 ```CSS
 .container {
     display: flex;